 Some of us claim that the words messenger and prophet have the same meaning.
 But it has been confirmed from the following verse that the words messenger and prophet do not have the same meaning for having a phrase “a messenger nor a prophet” in the verse, 22:52:

-[22:52] And we have not sent any messenger (rasuulin) before yourself nor a prophet (nabiyyin), when he had recited except the Satan cast in his recitation, while God annuls what the Satan cast.
+[22:52] And we have not sent before yourself (Muhammad) any messenger (rasuulin) nor a prophet (nabiyyin), when he has recited except the Satan has cast in his recitation, while God annuls what the Satan cast.
 Then God establishes His revelations, and God is Knower, Wise.

 Note: If the words “messenger” and “prophet” had the same meaning, God would not be saying “any messenger nor a prophet”.
 Had the two words had exactly the same meaning, then mentioning one of them would have been sufficient to convey the message.